TheAlgorithms/Go/README.md

 10. [`NewDSU`](./graph/kruskal.go#L34):  NewDSU will return an initialised DSU using the value of n which will be treated as the number of elements out of which the DSU is being made
 11. [`NewTree`](./graph/lowestcommonancestor.go#L84): No description provided.
 12. [`NotExist`](./graph/depthfirstsearch.go#L12): No description provided.
-13. [`Topological`](./graph/topological.go#L7):  Assumes that graph given is valid and possible to get a topo ordering. constraints are array of []int{a, b}, representing an edge going from a to b
+13. [`Topological`](./graph/topological.go#L7):  Topological assumes that graph given is valid and that its possible to get a topological ordering. constraints are array of []int{a, b}, representing an edge going from a to b

 ---
 ##### Types